Sergey Shcherbakov: Murders

 The third victim of Shcherbakov was Nadezhda Medvedeva, who worked the night shift.
-Soon after this, a resident of the city went the police station, claiming that he had found a human head in a garbage can.
+Soon after this, a resident of the city went to the police station, claiming that he had found a human head in a garbage can.
 Arriving police found out that it was a dummy.

-On July 15, Shcherbakov attacked and stabbed Tatyana Galkina, but the victim managed to escape from the killer.
+On 15 July, Shcherbakov attacked and stabbed Tatyana Galkina, but the victim managed to escape from the killer.
 Doctors managed to save her life.
 On the same day, he committed the fourth murder in the Gorky Park, killing 15-year-old Vera Kolesnikova.
 The killer first raped the victim before killing her, and then strangled the girl with a handkerchief, stolen from one of the previous victims.
-On July 20, Shcherbakov himself called the police, saying that he had found the body.
+On 20 July, Shcherbakov himself called the police, saying that he had found the body.
 The traces found at the crime scene indicated that the killer, having made the attack, had left something on the ground (it later turned out to be a tent).

 Panic broke out in Leninsk-Kuznetsky.
 Employees of enterprises refused to go into the evening shift, and internal troops were alerted.
-Police officers traveled to the enterprises, calling for reporting on every suspicious case.
+Police officers travelled to the enterprises, calling for reporting on every suspicious case.
 Many other crimes were disclosed.
 A theory that the killer was a foreigner was discussed, but without any result.

-The murderer’s fifth victim became Ekaterina Lizunova.
+The murderer's fifth victim became Ekaterina Lizunova.
 Shcherbakov entered the construction trailer in which she worked, raping and then killing the woman.
 This time, the crime was committed during the day.
 In addition to the traumatic brain injury, there were traces of suffocation on the victim's body.
 There was a witness who saw a young man enter the trailer.
 From a distance, the witness could not examine the killer in detail, but the investigators realized that the maniac was changing tactics.
 The case began to consider the regional committee of the party and the Ministry of Internal Affairs.